Gyamps/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * The listing should end with a new line
 * You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`

+### 102-acrostic
+> Script decodes acrostics that use the first letter of each line.
+* Decoded message has to end with a new line